dkmaker/AI101/README.md

 # AI101: Working with Large Language Models

+## Dedication

+This repository is dedicated to Maria - a gesture from DKMaker to help her learn the basics of AI and APIs.
+May this be the beginning of an exciting journey into the world of artificial intelligence and language models.

 ## Introduction

 Welcome to AI101, a comprehensive guide and toolkit for interacting with Large Language Models (LLMs) through OpenRouter API.
 This repository provides practical examples and tools for developers who want to understand and leverage LLM capabilities in their applications.